Erik Jensen (writer): Career

 He had met publisher Morry Schwartz while he was at the Herald and together they decided to launch a Saturday newspaper.
 Jensen moved to Melbourne in 2013 in order to prepare for publication of the new weekly newspaper.
 The Saturday Paper was launched in February 2014, as a return to "old fashioned journalism", and based on Jensen's drive to "reconnect journalism with writing" and away from "just arranging facts from most important to least important".
-Jensen remained editor until June 2018, when Vice Media features editor Maddison Connaughton was appointed to the position, when Jensen became editor-in-chief of Schwartz Media.He was the paper's representative on the judging panel for the annual Horne Prize since its inception in 2016, being replaced by Connaughton in 2019.
+Jensen remained editor until June 2018, when Vice Media features editor Maddison Connaughton was appointed to the position, when Jensen became editor-in-chief of Schwartz Media.

 In 2017, Jensen published an essay, Erik Jensen on Kate Jennings, in the monograph series Writers on Writing, in which he writes about the Australian novelist, poet and feminist Kate Jennings.

 Jensen co-wrote the screenplay of the 2019 film Acute Misfortune, with director Thomas M. Wright.
 He has also written for television.

 In 2019, he released a Quarterly Essay about that year's federal election, titled The Prosperity Gospel.
 It was described as a "dazzling report from the campaign trail".

-In 2021, he released a collection of poetry, titled I Said The Sea Was Folded.
+In 2021, he released a collection of poetry, titled I Said the Sea Was Folded.